TrustworthyComputing/mastic/artifact/README.md

 ```
 etc. These parameters are sufficient to reproduce all our results -- all our
 experiments in the paper specify the parameters used.

+To reproduce our experiments, use the configs from the [configs](./configs/)
+directory and the scripts from the [plots](../plots/) directory.